Falkirk Wheel

-The Falkirk Wheel is a rotating boat lift in Tamfourhill, Falkirk, in central Scotland, connecting the Forth and Clyde Canal with the Union Canal.
-It reconnects the two canals for the first time since the 1930s.
-It opened in 2002 as part of the Millennium Link project.
+The Falkirk Wheel (Scottish Gaelic: Cuibhle na h-Eaglaise Brice) is a rotating boat lift in Tamfourhill, Falkirk, in central Scotland, connecting the Forth and Clyde Canal with the Union Canal.
+It opened in 2002 as part of the Millennium Link project, reconnecting the two canals for the first time since the 1930s.

 The plan to regenerate central Scotland's canals and reconnect Glasgow with Edinburgh was led by British Waterways with support and funding from seven local authorities, the Scottish Enterprise Network, the European Regional Development Fund, and the Millennium Commission.
-Planners decided early on to create a dramatic 21st-century landmark structure to reconnect the canals, instead of simply recreating the historic lock flight.
+Planners decided early to create a dramatic 21st-century landmark structure to reconnect the canals, rather than simply recreating the historic lock flight.

 The wheel raises boats by 24 m, but the Union Canal is still 11 m higher than the aqueduct which meets the wheel.
 Boats must also pass through a pair of locks between the top of the wheel and the Union Canal.
 The Falkirk Wheel is the only rotating boat lift of its kind in the world, and one of two working boat lifts in the United Kingdom, the other being the Anderton Boat Lift.